tkuriyama/tkuriyama.github.io/general/_posts/2021-12-03-elm-package-index.md

 In this case, there is a single query term, so all of the search results contain the query term exactly, yielding a score of 1.0.

-The validation stage uses the same `query` function to implement some basic checks, like ensuring that querying by author and package name always retunrs the package as the first result.
+The validation stage uses the same `query` function to implement some basic checks, like ensuring that querying by author and package name always returns the package as the first result.

 On the Elm client side, it is mainly setting up a UI to allow user input and display results.
 Fortunately, there is a PorterStemmer library in Elm as well -- in fact, more than one, as shown by an index query: